wanyuenmei/quilt/README.md

 for step by step instructions on how to deploy your own application using Quilt.

-As shown in the very beginning, running the simple command `quilt run specs/mean/example.js` is enough to deploy a mean app.
+As shown in the very beginning, deploying a MEAN app with Quilt is now as simple as running the command `quilt run specs/mean/example.js`.

 ## Features
 Quilt offers a lot of great features.
 These are some of them: